 Pick one or two platforms and show up consistently.
 Don’t try to be everywhere.

 For tech blogs, Twitter/X is where the conversations happen.
-For lifestyle or food blogs, Pinterest drives serious traffic.
 LinkedIn works well for business and SaaS topics.

-Reddit can be powerful, but only if you do it right.
+Reddit can be powerful if done right.
 Participate in subreddits related to your niche.
 Answer questions.
 Share helpful insights.
-Don’t drop blog links in every comment.
-If your contributions are valuable, people will check your profile and find your blog.
-If you just spam links, you’ll get downvoted and banned.
+Don’t drop blog links in every comment — if your contributions are valuable, people will find your blog.
+If you spam links, you’ll get banned.

 Build an Email List from Day 1

-Free tools to get started: MailerLite (free up to 1,000 subscribers) or ConvertKit (free up to 10,000 subscribers) both work well and integrate with WordPress in minutes.
+Free tools: MailerLite (free up to 1,000 subscribers) or ConvertKit (free up to 10,000 subscribers).
+Both integrate with WordPress in minutes.

-Create a simple lead magnet to encourage signups.
-This could be a checklist, a comparison chart, a resource list, or anything that gives immediate value related to your niche.
-“The 10 Best Free Alternatives to Expensive SaaS Tools” as a downloadable PDF, for example.
+Create a simple lead magnet to encourage signups — a checklist, comparison chart, or resource list that gives immediate value related to your niche.

 Step 8: Monetize Your Blog